Skip to main content

 Previous Values

-Retrieving previous cell values
+Retrieving previous value of a cell

 final prev = a.previous;